 With the rise of ML (Machine Learning) and AI (Artificial Intelligence), we'll see some related features only being available in commercial products, at least for a while.
 Why?
 Because of the expertise and resources that are needed to encompass such topics.

 Open-source tools will always be present and complement what proprietary tools don't offer.
 In the industry, we should not see them as competitors but as complementary.
 I'm a great defender of open-source tools; however, they do not provide everything we need and sometimes the support offered is not great.

 We see open-source tools filling the space of automation libraries, automation/testing frameworks and many tools related with automated testing in general, including containers handling, programming languages, etc. In my opinion, they will keep living together side by side.

 We all know test management or ALM solutions that try to sell you a bunch of tools that integrate with one another.
 These tools work "great" as long as you restrict your tool portfolio to them.
 The problem arises whenever you want to use open-source tools together with them and let's be honest: some simply don't like open-source that much.

 The team behind Xray, uses a mix of open-source and proprietary tools for supporting all the development and testing activities.
 We also use commercial software to support project management/issue tracking and customer care/support.

-Xray is a commercial tool yet, it integrates with open-source tools/frameworks including, and not only restricted to Jenkins, JUnit, xUnit, TestNG, Robot Framework, Cucumber, SpecFlow and more.
+Xray is a commercial tool with open-source frameworks integration including, and not only restricted to Jenkins, JUnit, xUnit, TestNG, Robot Framework, Cucumber, SpecFlow and more.
 It also integrates with commercial tools such as Bamboo, Team City and the old HP QC/ALM.